Community Supported Agriculture: Your Season Pass to Our Farm

 Shares 4 to 17 (July 4 to October 3) lettuce and subject to availability, carrots, turnips, beets, kale, swiss chard, cucumbers, tomatoes, summer squash, snow/snap peas, beans, broccoli, garlic, onions, basil, eggplants, potatoes, peppers, gourds, prunes, apples, maybe melons and herbs

-Share 18-20 (October 10 to end of season) lettuce, carrots, turnips, radish, cucumbers, tomatoes, garlic, arugula, potatoes, peppers, cilantro, winter squash and kale
+Share 18-20 (October 10 to end of season) lettuce, carrots, turnips, radish, cucumbers, tomatoes, garlic, arugula, potatoes, peppers, winter squash and pumpkins